FuturePortal/CIMonitor/.github/ISSUE_TEMPLATE/bug-report.md

 ### What

-Please explain the bug to us here.
+Please explain the bug here.

 ### Reproduction scenario

-If applicable, please describe how we can reproduce the situation.
+If applicable, please describe how to reproduce the situation.